amadeusz-zackiewicz/AI-Core-rock-paper-scissors/README.md

 # What is this project?
 This project is a simple rock paper scissors game that can be played by using hand gestures via camera.
 I'm using OpenCV to detect user gestures and interact with the machine.

-The goal of the is to score 3 points before the computer does.
+The goal of the game is to score 3 points before the computer does.

 # Milestone 1
 I have created a simple model containing 4 classes; rock, paper, scissors and nothing.
 This model will be used to detect user gestures and play the game.